Felipe-Gomez/riskcal/README.md

 print(f"Beta (FNR) at alpha=0.1: {beta:.3f}")
 ```

-##### Computing Bayes Risk

-Bayes risk measures the maximum accuracy of attacks under a binary prior.
+_Computing Bayes Risk._ Bayes risk measures the maximum accuracy of attacks under a binary prior.
 This is useful for
 attribute inference (assuming a record has one of two attributes) or membership inference
 (with a prior probability of membership):